arslanmusaddiq/1DT308-Introductory-Project/labs/2_input_output.md

     - Copy the **Webhook URL**.

 ### 4. Set the Webhook Message Format (JSON)
-- You can use the following JSON format to send temperature and humidity data:
+- You can use the following JSON format to send temperature and humidity data.
+In the dashboard the minimum value possible to set is every 15 minutes.

 ```json
 {